smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 This puzzle is called the Overlapping Time Periods, and I find this to be the most difficult puzzle to solve.

-For this example I used temporary tables to avoid making a common table expression dependant on another commont table expression.
+For this example, I used temporary tables to avoid making a common table expression dependent on another common table expression.
 This allows future developers to easy review the data sets in the step order and reverse engineer the statement.

 Note it also uses a LEFT OUTER JOIN with a theta-join to create the table `#OuterJoin`.